 Publications: Nala.
 Eine indische Dichtung von Wjasa.
 Aus dem Sanscrit im Versmasse der Urschrift übersetzt und mit Anm. versehen.
 22+346 p.
 Jena 1820.

-– edited: Pantschatantrum, sive quinquepartitum de moribus exponens.
+– Edited: Pantschatantrum, sive quinquepartitum de moribus exponens.
 Pars prima, textum sanscriticum simpliciorem tenens.
 12+268 p.
 Bonnae ad Rhenum 1848; … Pars II:1, textum ornatiorem tenens.
 64 p.
 Gryphiswaldiae 1859.

-– review of Sanskrit grammars of Bopp (1827) and Frank (1823), of Bopp’s Ardschuna’s Reise (1824), and of Schlegel’s Bhagavad Gita (1823), Hermes 28, 1827, 262-321.
+– Review of Sanskrit grammars of Bopp (1827) and Frank (1823), of Bopp’s Ardschuna’s Reise (1824), and of Schlegel’s Bhagavad Gita (1823), Hermes 28, 1827, 262-321.

 – Postscripts to Iken’s translation of Touti Nameh.
 Eine Sammlung Persischer Märchen von Nechschebi.
 St. 1822 (the Persian version of the Śukasaptati), 171-187 (literary history), 188-247 (long extracts translated from Naḫšabī’s original work – in spite of the title Iken had translated Qādirī’s later version), 248-287 (commentary jointly by Iken and JGLK) and 312-316 (translation of Naḫšabī’s conclusion).

 – Chrestomathia Arabica.
 24+547 p.
 Lp.
 1828; Annales Taberistanenses.
+1-2.
 Greifsw.
-1831 (edition of a fragment of this important history).
+1831-38 (partial edition of this important history); other works on Arabic.

-– articles on Maltese (in Hoefer’s Zeitschrift), on Low German, Egyptology, Oriental philology, etc., in the 1830s a number of reviews in Jbb. für wiss.
+– Articles on Maltese (in Hoefer’s Zeitschrift), on Low German, Egyptology, Oriental philology, etc., in the 1830s a number of reviews in Jbb. für wiss.
 Kritik.

-– books on Low German, a history of Greifswald University, the biography of his father, etc.
+– Books on Low German, a history of Greifswald University, the biography of his father, etc.

-Sources: Windisch 227f. (erroneously gives1850 as the years of his death); Th.
+Sources: Windisch 227f. (erroneously gives 1850 as the years of his death); G. Dugat, Histoire des orientalistes.
+P. 1868, 3-7; Buckland, Dictionary; Dawson & Uphill, Who Was Who in Egyptology.
+1972; Th.
 Pyl, A.D.B.
-16, 1882, 742-745; Buckland, Dictionary; Dawson & Uphill, Who Was Who in Egyptology.
-1972; Wikipedia (with more details and picture in German version).
+16, 1882, 742-745; Wikipedia (with more details and picture in German version); picture in Rau 8.

 Last Updated on 1 month by Admin